lukasdb3/Forestry-Callouts/README.md

 - [SuperPyroManiac](https://github.com/SuperPyroManiac) - Helping me learn, shared code, and ideas.
 - [alexguirre](https://github.com/alexguirre) - Public Code on GitHub.
 Some code is used from WildernessCallouts.

-Do not redistribute or claim as your own.